Paul Hendrik Roux: Arrest and imprisonment

-Prinsloo and Roux quarelled as to who was in command.
+Prinsloo and Roux quarreled as to who was in command.
 A first vote favoured Prinsloo, but later incoming votes gave Roux the edge.
 The British surrounded Prinsloo by also blocking the passes of Witnek, Kommandonek, and Noupoortsnek (Nauwpoortsnek), so that Prinsloo felt forced to surrender with all troops to general Archibald Hunter on 30 July 1900.

 However Roux disagreed and personally went to Hunter to protest, and was arrested on the spot.
 Some 4300 troops including Prinsloo, Roux and Crowther were taken prisoner of war near Fouriesburg, most of them at Surrender Hill.
 This was the largest number of Boers captured in the war so far, even more than the 4000 at the surrender of general Piet Cronjé at Paardeberg on 27 February 1900.
 The British sent most of the prisoners to Diyatalawa at Ceylon (Sri Lanka), including Roux himself.
 There Roux again worked as a pastor.

 Prinsloo's surrender in 1900 was viewed by some of his compatriots as a treasonous act.
 Christiaan de Wet called it “a horrible murder of government, country and people” (Afrikaans: ’n gruwelike moord op regering, land en volk).